 We take you through the National Park, where you will see hardened lava from the eruption of 1944.
 You will also see the spectacular vistas of the Bay of Naples, and the city itself.
 Also, you will enjoy the Volcanic Observatory, established in 1841 – the first of its kind – by the Bourbons of Naples.

 After this drive, which takes approximately 30 minutes, your guide will escort you to the top of the crater…on one side is the shadow of Mt.
 Somma, part of the rim of the first volcanic eruption that buried Pompeii in 79 A.D.
-This walk takes almost half an hour, and the terrain is almost entirely made of volcanic ash.
-From here your guide will show you spectacular vistas of the Bay of Naples, Pozzuoli, and Capri, Ischia, and Procida.
+This walk takes almost half an hour.
+The terrain is almost entirely made of volcanic ash.
+From here, your guide will show you spectacular vistas of the Bay of Naples, Pozzuoli, and Capri, Ischia, and Procida.

-If you want to explore the rim, you are able to walk around it.
+If you want to explore the rim, you can walk around it.
 If the weather is clear, you’ll look out at the ancient city that rests majestically at the base of the volcano.
 This is an ideal spot from which to photograph Naples, Capri, and the Sorrento Coast.